Ryzerx47/Face-rec/README.md

 # Face-rec
-This is my project for attendance system using python to scan faces This project requires some modules that will be 1.opencv-python
+This is my project for attendance system using python to scan faces This project requires some modules that will be/n 1.opencv-python/n
-2.Pillow
+2.Pillow/n
-3.face-recognition
+3.face-rec/nognition
-4.tkinter
+4.tkinter/n
 #Note :For face recognition module its necessary that cmake and dlib files are present.